-These banded squats also work the gluteus medius, hip abductor and quadriceps.
-I’m working on strengthening my hips and improving hip mobility, so this exercise is a regular addition to my warm-ups.
+Banded squats work the gluteus medius, hip abductor and quadriceps.
+I’m currently working on strengthening my hips and improving hip mobility.
+This banded exercise is a regular addition to my workout warm-up.

 Squat the hips down to the floor as low as possible.
 The band assists in driving the knees out to activate the muscles in the hip.